AztecProtocol/aztec-v1/packages/documentation/styleguide/categories/WebSDK/gettingStarted.md

 ```

 ### 2) Enable the SDK

 The SDK now needs to be enabled in order for it to be used in your dapp.
 This is achieved by calling the _enable()_ method, which itself takes one optional argument - _options_. _options_ is an object with three possible properties:
 - _web3Provider_ : custom provider alternative to that injected by the browser
 - _contractAddresses_: used when the SDK is interacting with contracts deployed locally on Ganache.
 Two addresses need manually supplying:
   - _ace_
   - _aztecAccountRegistry_
   Documentation support for this is being added in Q2.
 - _apiKey_ : issued in accordance with the AZTEC free transaction programme, used for free transactions mediated by the Gas Station Network (GSN)

-&nbsp
-&nbsp
-&nbsp

-An example _options_ object to use the SDK on Rinkeby will therefore look like:
+#### An example _options_ object to use the SDK on Rinkeby will therefore look like:

 ```js static
 const options = {
     web3Provider: window.web3.currentProvider, // change this value to use a different web3 provider